Without any configuration, you can write CSS files and import them from your components. No magic, no tooling.

 No magic, no tooling.
 Just classic CSS.

 Classic CSS is fine, but it's not great.
 But we firmly believe the best approach is CSS-in-JS that statically compiles to a CSS stylesheet.
-Currently, there are two dominant players in the field, and both require special tooling.

 There is no colocation with Vanilla Extract.
 Styles need to be in a separate file.
 Still written in TypeScript though.